alt-romes/alt-romes.github.io/posts/2024-04-02-calling-haskell-from-swift.md

 ## Swift's perspective

-On the Swift side, we want to use the dual `@ForeignImportSwift` macro which generates a Swift function wrapper which in turn invokes the C function exposed by Haskell with the above marshalling strategy.
+On the Swift side, we want to use the dual `@ForeignImportHaskell` macro which generates a Swift function wrapper which in turn invokes the C function exposed by Haskell with the above marshalling strategy.
 The Swift file could look like: